 More than 90% of bladder infection (cystitis) cases are caused by E. coli, a bacterium normally found in the intestines.

 A urinary tract infection causes the lining of the urinary tract to become red and irritated (inflammation), which may produce some of the following symptoms:

 Other symptoms that may be associated with a urinary tract infection include:

 Your doctor will use the following tests to diagnose a urinary tract infection:

 If you have a history of frequent urinary tract infections, you may be given a prescription for antibiotics that you would take at the first onset of symptoms.
 Other patients may be given antibiotics to take every day, every other day, or after sexual intercourse to prevent the infection.
-If the infection is not treated completely with the full course of antibiotics, it can return.
+Talk to your healthcare provider about the best treatment option for you if you have a history of frequent UTIs.

 A urinary tract infection can be easily treated with antibiotics.
 However, if it isn’t treated or if you stop the medication early, this type of infection can lead to a more serious infection, like a kidney infection.

 Your body can actually get used to the antibiotics typically used to treat a urinary tract infection (UTI).
 This happens in people who have very frequent infections.
 With each UTI and use of antibiotics to treat it, the infection adapts and becomes harder to fight.
 This is called an antibiotic-resistant infection.
 Because of this, your healthcare provider may suggest alternative treatments if you have frequent UTIs.
 These could include: